EqualExperts/agents-behave/blog.md

          | 123 | Kensington Hotel       | London   | 300           |
          | 789 | Notting Hill Hotel     | London   | 400           |

-      When I start a conversation that should end when the assistant says bye
+      When The user starts a conversation that should end when the assistant says bye

       Then The assistant should get the hotels in London And A reservation should be made for the user with the following details: